Whale Watching - Observe Humpback Whales

 • 3-hour morning and afternoon tours from March to the end of May

-• 7-hour tour from March to May
+• 7-hour tour (every Thursday) from March to May

 Here you will find answers to frequently asked questions.
 If you have any further questions, please feel free to send us an e-mail or contact us via WhatsApp.